The Czar Bomb

 And he knew how to do that.

 The thief had quickly left the community center under the glare of the old women.
-Gossipy old women who would give him away if he showed up again.
-He didn’t want them to see him to following the old German, so he had walked out the front door, but circled the quiet block to enter the courtyard behind the building.
+Those gossipy old women would likely tell the police if he showed up again.
+He didn’t want them to see him following the old German, so he had walked out the front door, but circled the quiet block to enter the courtyard behind the building.
 The old man was slow, so the thief arrived in time to see which apartment he had entered.

 It was late afternoon, so the thief went to a nearby Brauhaus to drink beer and have dinner.
 He really didn’t like this particular job.
 He was a thief, not a murderer, he persuaded himself, although he had killed two men in the course of his career.
 But those kills were in furtherance of a job, making them a necessity.
 So also would be this kill.
 So he was still primarily a thief, not a murderer really.
 Besides, the pay was very, very good.